AbhijeetKrishnan/Popper/README.md

    git submodule update
    ```

+14. Build the `lc0` source code (~1m9s).
+Build instructions can be found in the [project README](https://github.com/LeelaChessZero/lc0/blob/master/README.md)

-14. Download the Maia-Chess weights for ELO 1100 and 1600, unzip them and move them outside the `maia-chess` submodule into a `maia_weights` folder
+15. Unzip the Maia-Chess weights for ELO 1100 and 1600 and move them outside the `maia-chess` submodule into a `maia_weights` folder

    ```bash
    gzip -dk tactics/bin/maia-chess/maia_weights/maia-1100.pb.gz